+44 (0)800 4647974 hello@graphicmill.co.uk

 In the days following your show, it’s important to follow up any created leads and contacts made during the event whilst their interaction with your brand is still fresh in their minds.
 Often these are quality leads as they are customers you’ve had the rare opportunity to meet face-to-face, allowing them to demo your service or product and strike up meaningful relationships.
 With this in mind, show them how much they’re valued by not leaving it weeks before reaching out.
 Check out our advice on increasing your lead generation at trade shows.

 As mentioned before, gathering as much feedback as possible is critical for truly understanding the success of your show and what discussions need to be had for future improvements to your ROI.
 Straight after the show is a great time to orchestrate this.
 Feedback should come from a range of sources, from the sales team to the end consumer.
-Don’t forget to debrief your stand builders.
-It might be that they also have recommendations on how to further maximise the potential of your stand.
+Don’t forget to debrief your exhibition stand builders.
+It might be that they also have recommendations on how to further maximise the potential of your exhibition stand.